Trauma Therapy

 Signs it might be time for trauma therapy

-People who’ve lived through trauma often carry burdens that others can’t see.
+Either way, people who’ve lived through trauma often carry burdens that others can’t see.
 Effects of trauma may not always be obvious, but these are signs that unresolved trauma may still be at play:

 • Feeling anxious, as if your nervous system is always jacked into high alert, unable to settle